 Disorders such as heart attack and angina, are known to occur frequently, accompanied by anxiety disorders and depression.
 In addition, depression is also a risk factor for coronary heart disease.

 Depression will also affect the healing process of a person’s heart disease.
-Not only that, mental health will affect the risk of heart problems later in life.
+Not only that, but mental health will also affect the risk of heart problems later in life.
 Find out more in the review below.